John Motson

 John Walker Motson (10 July 1945 – 23 February 2023) was an English football commentator.
 Beginning as a television commentator with the BBC in 1971, he commentated on over 2000 games on television and radio.
 From the late 1970s to 2008, Motson was the dominant football commentary figure at the BBC, apart from a brief spell in the mid-1990s.

 Motson often wore a sheepskin coat (his 'Motty' coat) during winter months after he reportedly "battled horizontal sleet showers ahead of Wycombe Wanderers' FA Cup tie with Peterborough United" in December 1990.
 These coats became Motson's trademark look, making him instantly recognisable to his audience.

 In 2008, Motson announced his retirement from live television commentary.
 He continued to cover games for Match of the Day highlights and appeared on BBC Radio 5 Live as well as commentating on CBeebies' Footy Pups.
 In September 2017, he announced his full retirement from BBC commentary, having commentated on 10 FIFA World Cups, 10 UEFA European Championships, and 29 FA Cup finals.
 In July 2018, he announced he was returning from retirement to work for Talksport.
 In 2019, Motson provided commentary for the Miniclip mobile game Head Ball 2.

 Early years

 Motson was born in Salford, Lancashire, where his father was a Methodist minister.
-He was baptised in Boston, Lincolnshire, and spent childhood holidays there.
+He grew up in Lewisham, London, and was baptised in Boston, Lincolnshire, and spent childhood holidays there.
 As a child, he was a follower of Boston United and recalled the club's victory over Derby County in the FA Cup in 1955.

 He was educated at Culford School, near Bury St Edmunds.
 Culford is a public school where football was generally frowned upon at the time; rugby union, field hockey, and cricket were the main sports for pupils.

 In 1963, Motson's career began as a newspaper reporter in Chipping Barnet.
 In 1967 and 1968, he worked for the Sheffield Morning Telegraph where he first covered football.